forgi86/RNN-adaptation/README.md

 ```
 @article{forgione2022adapt,
   title={On the adaptation of recurrent neural networks for system identification},
-  author={Forgione, M. and Muni, A. and Gallieri, M. and Piga, D.},
+  author={Forgione, M. and Muni, A. and Piga, D. and Gallieri, M.},
   journal={arXiv e-prints},
   year={2022}
 }